 The President of the Senate will choose a Vice President from among members of the Senate.
-If the President is unable to preside at a Senate meeting, the first available officer in the following order shall preside: President-elect, Vice President, Past president.
-They will be subject to confirmation by the full Senate at the organizational meeting of the Senate.
+S/he will be subject to confirmation by the full Senate at the organizational meeting of the Senate.
 If a Vice President is not confirmed, the Senate President will entertain nominations for the position from the floor, and the Senate will vote on any candidates nominated.

 The Vice President shall serve as chair of the Handbook Committee.
-If the President is unable to preside at a Senate meeting, the first available officer, selected in the following order, shall preside: President-elect, Vice President, Past president.
 The Vice President shall serve as a voting member of the Executive Committee of the Senate.